loganhartford/cheat_meals/README.md

 python main.py
 ```

 Alternatively, you can use the provided executable file, but ensure that the dependencies are present in the same folder.
+The executable file will only work on windows operating systems.

 ## Future Improvements